-Goa CM Pramod Sawant tests positive for Covid-19; Asymptomatic
+Goa CM Pramod Sawant tests positive for Covid-19

 New Delhi, Sep 02: Goa Chief Minister Pramod Sawant on Wednesday has tested positive for coronavirus.
 CM Sawant is asymptomatic and will remain under home isolation.